 Birds chirp.
 Your eyes shoot open.
-Remember today is the day of your first job interview in fourteen years.
+Remember today is the day of your first job interview as a freelance writer in fourteen years.
 Wipe sweat beads off your forehead.
 Quell impending stroke by hyperventilating into your pillow.

 Too early.
 You get up anyway, tripping over six pairs of interview-appropriate black shoes on the way to the shower.